Section 179 Deduction: Vehicles Over 6,000 lbs

 Looking for Work Trucks or Specialty Vehicles?

-While this guide focuses on SUVs and passenger vehicles qualifying for Section 179, Crest Capital specializes in financing a wide range of commercial vehicles.
+This guide includes common SUVs, pickup trucks, and vans that may qualify for Section 179.
+Crest Capital also finances a wide range of commercial vehicles, work trucks, specialty vehicles, and other commercial equipment.
 If you're seeking financing for work trucks, specialty vehicles, or other commercial equipment, please visit our commercial vehicle financing page to explore our complete range of commercial vehicle solutions.

-To claim a Section 179 deduction, you must purchase and put the vehicle into service between January 1 and December 31 of the calendar year.
+To claim a Section 179 deduction, you must purchase and put the vehicle into service during the tax year for which you’re claiming the deduction.
+For most calendar-year businesses, that generally means by December 31, 2026.

 Can I finance a vehicle and take the Section 179 deduction?